 If you’ve read about the cash envelope system for budgeting, you recognize the genius in its simplicity.

-The cash envelope system makes your budget come to life in a visual and tactile way.
+The cash envelope system makes your budget come to life visually and tactile.
 It helps you see your budget at work and how much money you have to spend with the help of envelopes and cold, hard cash.

 The basics are this: you use one paper envelope per budget category.
-On payday, you get cash and stuff each envelope with the amount of money that is earmarked for that category.
+On payday, you get cash and stuff each envelope with the money earmarked for that category.
 When the envelope is empty, you stop spending.

 Simple, right?
 Well, yes and no!

-The truth is there are a few things that make the cash envelope system clunky.
+The truth is that a few things make the cash envelope system clunky.

 First, most of us aren’t used to using actual dollar bills and coins.
 Secondly, many stores prefer cards over cash.
-And third, most of us get paid by direct deposit, and going to the bank every payday to get cash for your budget isn’t very convenient.
+And third, most of us get paid by direct deposit, and going to the bank every payday to get some money for your budget isn’t very convenient.

 But there is no need to throw the baby out with the bathwater!
-The cash envelope system has helped so many people stay on track with their budget.
+The cash envelope system has helped many people stay on track with their budgets.

-To overcome all of the clunky parts of the cash envelope system, there is an alternative option…a CASHLESS envelope system for budgeting.
+To overcome all of the clunky parts of the cash envelope system, I found an alternative option, a CASHLESS envelope system for budgeting.

 Is a cashless system still effective? (using debit cards, not credit cards)